Richard Hourican |

 - For a new wall wholly on your own land: if the correct notice has been served, the work can usually start after the one-month notice period, subject to the specific facts.

-If you are already in a difficult situation, read more about Party Wall dispute resolution.
+If you are already in a difficult situation, read more about Party Wall dispute resolution or see our guide on neighbour building without a Party Wall Notice.

 What is a Party Wall Award?